Wyoming Whiskey Trip Reports

 has the strongest flow in June (time varies yearly) and it has a modest cascade during its peak.
 It completely dries up before the summer high season.

-The next two sources are usually available all summer long.
-They're tiny trickles of seepage water so most people avoid them.
-Many guides drink the water unfiltered.
+The next two sources are tiny trickles of seepage water.
+Some guides drink the water unfiltered.
 Both sources are just above the grade of the trail along the first switchback.
 You can't miss them.
 The two seepage areas have their uphill 'tanks' exposed during the spring season (super-saturated to the surface).
 Animals will congregate directly above the location you plan to drink from.
-It's quite possible that those animals could contaminate the water.
-Perhaps less likely later in the season.
 It's fairly common to see animals within 100 yards of water sources, mostly deer, sometimes bears.
-We never filter our water but we choose the source carefully.
+We never filter our water so we choose the source carefully and we usually avoid these seepage areas.

-The next two sources are usually available all summer long.
-They're tiny trickles of seepage water so most people avoid them.
-Many guides drink the water unfiltered.
+The next two sources are tiny trickles of seepage water.
+Some guides drink the water unfiltered.
 Both sources are just above the grade of the trail along the first switchback.
 You can't miss them.
 The two seepage areas have their uphill 'tanks' exposed during the spring season (super-saturated to the surface).
 Animals will congregate directly above the location you plan to drink from.
-It's quite possible that those animals could contaminate the water.
-Perhaps less likely later in the season.
 It's fairly common to see animals within 100 yards of water sources, mostly deer, sometimes bears.
-We never filter our water but we choose the source carefully.
+We never filter our water so we choose the source carefully and we usually avoid these seepage areas.

-Between the first and second junction is an old climbers' trail which is closed for rehab.
-There's barely a 60-second difference on the ascent between the two trails if you're in a hurry so there's usually no good reason to illegally poach the old trail.
-There are several other illegal shortcuts on the approach.
+Between the first and second junction is an old climbers' trail which is closed for rehab (there's a sign).
+There's barely a 60-second difference on the ascent between the two trails if you're in a hurry so there's usually no good reason to poach the old trail.
+There are several other shortcuts on the approach.
+One is just past this junction (no sign).
+They have been used for decades but......

 2nd Junction

 After a bunch of switchbacks, you'll find yourself at another junction which is 3 miles from the trailhead.
-Non-stop walkers moving fast and light usually get here in one hour from the trailhead.
+Non-stop walkers moving quickly usually get here in one hour from the trailhead.
 The trail heading north to the lakes is the Amphitheater Lake Trail.
 Again, don't go there.
 Head southish on the Garnet Canyon Trail.
-The trail starts to flatten out with no more switchbacks until you're further inside the Garnet Canyon.
+The trail starts to flatten with no more switchbacks until you're further inside the Garnet Canyon.

 Water crossing climbers' trail